vnmr/vnmr.github.io/index.md

 Reverse engineered pre-release SDK code/register settings for EVT Time of Flight sensor.
 Provided bug fixes and feedback to Time of Flight vendor Investigate and brought up space and power constrained SoC platform from micro-swarms.

-Provided feedback on sensor, SoC platform feasibility to lab
+Provided feedback on sensor, SoC platform feasibility to lab for sensing, mapping, SLAM-type applications.

 Contribution: Characterization of one dimensional sensing and SoC platform